Why States Solicit Citizen Input: The Introduction of Jury Systems in Japan and East Asia

 About the Speaker

-Rieko Kage Ryo_Kageis Associate Professor of Political Science in the Department of Advanced Social and International Studies at the University of Tokyo.
+Rieko Kage is Associate Professor of Political Science in the Department of Advanced Social and International Studies at the University of Tokyo.
 Her research is in the field of comparative politics, with a special focus on participation and civil society.
 She is the author of the book Civic Engagement in Postwar Japan: The Revival of a Defeated Society, which received Honorable Mention as the Outstanding Book in Nonprofit and Voluntary Action Research from the Association for Research on Nonprofit Organizations and Voluntary Action, as well as the Jury’s Prize from the Japan Nonprofit Organizations Research Association.
 She is currently co-editor of the Japanese political science journal Leviathan.
 Kage previously taught at Kobe University and at the University of Michigan, where she was the Toyota Visiting Professor during 2010-2011.
 She received her B.A. and M.A. in law from Kyoto University and her Ph.D. in Government from Harvard University.

 Presented in co-operation with Japan Futures Initiative